Jack Ryan: Shadow Recruit: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 54% based on 187 reviews, with an average rating of 5.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 55% based on 191 reviews, with an average rating of 5.6/10.
 The website's critics consensus reads: "It doesn't reinvent the action-thriller wheel, but Jack Ryan: Shadow Recruit offers a sleek, reasonably diverting reboot for a long-dormant franchise."
-Metacritic assigned the film a weighted average score of 57 out of 100, based on 36 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score of 57 out of 100, based on 36 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Peter Hartlaub of the San Francisco Chronicle gave the film a positive review, saying, "Under taut direction from Kenneth Branagh (who also plays the Russian heavy), Pine is convincing as a character who is pushing papers one day and dodging assassins in Moscow the next."
 Hartlaub added, "Even with its thrifty set pieces and smaller ambitions, this attempt to reboot the series based on Tom Clancy characters does the most important thing right: It almost always feels like a Jack Ryan movie."
-Kyle Smith of the New York Post also gave the film a positive review.
-Smith said, "Despite the occasional hard-to-believe moment, the reboot of the 1990s franchise is soundly structured, smart and fast, with a plausible central scenario, several gripping moments and well-wrought dialogue.
-If it isn't quite as gritty or intelligent as the Bourne movies, it is ... close enough."

 Peter Travers of Rolling Stone was less enthusiastic about the film, saying it "has no personality of its own."
 Travers added, "It's a product constructed out of spare parts and assembled with computerized precision.
 It's hard to care when Jack turns operational and becomes a CIA robocop.
 The movie feels untouched by human hands."
 Todd McCarthy of The Hollywood Reporter also gave the film a negative review, saying, "While [the film] benefits from an attractive cast, the perennial allure of the spy game and the exoticism of the contemporary Moscow setting, the biggest problem afflicting this modest diversion is that it's the sort of film in which computers get to the bottom of every problem that comes up in about five seconds."